kcl-lang/kpm/docs/kcl_mod.md

 [package]
 name = "hello_world" # the name of the package
 version = "0.1.0"    # the current version, obeying semver
-edition = "0.1.1-alpha.1"    # the kclvm version
+edition = "0.5.0"    # the KCL compiler version
 ```

-The only fields required by `kpm` are `name` and `version`. `edition` is an optional field that describes the version of kclvm being used.
-If not specified, the latest version will be selected by default.

 ## dependencies